pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/4-use-arm-kinematics.md

        [ 0.   ,  0.   ,  0.   ,  1.   ]])
 ```

 The method returns a 4x4 matrix indicating the position and orientation of the end effector in Reachy 2's coordinate system.

-> By specifying no argument, it will give the current 3D position and orientation of the end effector.
+> If no argument is specified, it gives the current 3D position and orientation of the end effector.

-You can compute the forward kinematics of the arm for other joints positions, by giving as an argument a seven-element-long list, as for the `goto()`method.
+You can compute forward kinematics for other joint positions by providing a seven-element-long list as an argument.
 The arm will not move, but you can get the target position and orientation of the arm in this configuration.

-For example, for the right arm right-angled-position:
+For example, for the right arm's right-angled position:
 ```python
 reachy.r_arm.forward_kinematics([0, 0, 0, -90, 0, 0, 0])
 >>> array([[-0.045, -0.168, -0.985,  0.387],